doc4d/4d-web-studio/docs/design-webforms/styling.md

 ### Naming CSS classes

-If a shared and a local CSS classes have the same name:
+If both a shared and a local CSS classes have the same name:
 - in the Webform source, the shared CSS is placed first and the local one is placed in second
 - as a result, if one of them is applied to a component, they are both applied and some local CSS properties may override the shared ones.